glow-gh/daa/3_4_spatialdata.md

 The different structure of **vector** and **raster** graphics means that they are stored in different file formats.
 Where **vector** grphics can be stored as text, **raster** graphics are typically stored as images.
 This has an impact on the way in which data can be imported into a GIS.
 A set of GPS points, for example, will be stored as a list of numbers, in **vector** format.
 A scan of a print map, on the other hand, will be stored as an image, in **raster** format.

 ### Attribute data types
 Next to spatial data types, a GIS will also include attribute data types.
 These are tabular data that is linked to spatial data records, holding quantitative or qualitative information about vector data types such as **points**, **lines**, and **polygons**.
+Attribute data can come in many formats, some of which you probably know.
+A common and simple file format to use are delimited text files, such as Comma Separated Values, using the file extension .csv, and Tab Separated Values, or .tsv.
+Attribute data files can also be in the Excel file format .xls or .xlsx, and a large variety of other tabular text data formats.

 A GIS orders different spatial data types and files into different **layers** in a single data frame.
 Overlay of different spatial data sets enables us to select and analyse these data sets based on spatial and associated attribute conditions.
 If you have ever worked with Adobe Illustrator, Adobe Photoshop, or Adobe InDesign, you will be familiar with this way of ordering data within a single coordinate system.
 The main difference in functional terms is that a GIS uses a geographical coordinate reference system, making it useful for spatial data.
 But it is perfectly possible to draw a flower or a sunset in a GIS, should you want to.